JoeyVillafuerte/JoeyVillafuerte/README.md

 ## Hi!! 👋 My name is Joey, nice to meet you!

-🎓 I'm a 3rd year Software Engineering Student at Ontario Tech University, looking for a Summer 2022 internship to hone my coding skills.
+🎓 I'm a 4th year Software Engineering Student at Ontario Tech University!
+I'm currently finishing my Capstone project and looking for junior positions once I graduate.

 #### 🌱 Aside from school work, I love to code and I'm currently learning things such as
 * Ruby on Rails